tleonhardt/Python_Interface_Cpp/README.md

 interface with C code (not C++), then the combination of PyPy + CFFI can result in some truly impressive performance improvements.

-pybind11 is an unstable frustrating headache at this juncture.
-Also, its performance is worse than SWIG, but it is more of a pain to use than SWIG.
-So I'd recommend staying away from it for now.
+pybind11 struggles with easy cross-platform compatibility and its performance is worse than SWIG, but it is more of a pain to use than SWIG.
+So I'd recommend staying away from it for now unless you are looking to embed Python code within a C++ project on Windows.
-But check back in the future, it is very new and is likely to improve.

 # Running Example Code Yourself
 For information on getting all of the necessary prerequisites installed, see